devfhalley/PrayerCompanion/README.md

 - **Tahrim Sound System**: Plays customizable tahrim sounds after each pre-adhan announcement
 - **Custom Alarm System**: Set alarms for specific times/days with repeat options and custom sounds (MP3 files or text-to-speech)
 - **Push-to-Talk**: Speak through the Android app and have your voice played through the Raspberry Pi speaker in real-time
+- **Murattal Player**: Play Quranic recitations with a professional interface including playback controls and track management
+- **YouTube Player**: Display and manage YouTube videos on the homepage with full CRUD operations and drag-and-drop reordering
+- **Global Volume Control**: Adjust system volume from any page with a sticky volume slider
+- **Real-time WebSocket Communication**: Get instant prayer time notifications and status updates

 ## Project Structure